 The Free Application for Federal Student Aid (FAFSA) is available January 1 for the following academic year.
 You must submit the FAFSA annually in order to apply for federal, state, and some institutional financial aid.

-You can prepare to file your FAFSA by completing the .
+You can prepare to file your FAFSA by completing the FAFSA on the Web Worksheet.
 This worksheet is simply a guide and is not required.

 When you are ready to file your FAFSA, the quickest way is to complete the FAFSA online.